| |

 That your Petitioner believes the said Invention is of great public

-been known or used in the Island of Newfoundland, or in any other county;
+belief, been known or used in the Island of Newfoundland, or in any

-issue Letters Patent granting to your Petitioner the full and exclusive right and
+to issue Letters Patent granting to your Petitioner the full and exclusive

 further term of seven years, if your Excellency shall deem it expedient.